waleedyousaf07/vue2-basic/README.md

 ### Scoped CSS

 If we add some styles in the `style` section of `.vue`, they'll get applied to the components called in them also.
-Also, if the called component have any styles with same selectors, they'll override the callee's.
+Also, if the called component have any styles with same selectors, they'll override the caller's.

 Therefore, we can use `scoped` in the style element which gives each component a unique identifier so that the styles are only applied to the elements of that component